proArtex/epcvip/README.md

 * Auth is made like this just to save time
 * ISSN generation algorithm is wrong just to save time
 * API exceptions are handled a bit different in `prod` environment
-* The code consists few TODOs just to save time
+* The code contains few TODOs just to save time
 ### approach
 I strongly believe that entities should not have invalid state.
 Validation should not be made after entity becomes invalid.